tudelft3d/val3dity/demo_lib/readme.md

-## how to use val3dity as a library in your code
+## How to use val3dity as a library in your code

 The API of the library is `val3dity.h`, you need to include the file in your source.